Back to text menu | Back to clickable plan | Back to topic (fulleries)

 (Fullery)

 This fullery was excavated shortly before the Second World War and in 1957-1958.
-The original building is Trajanic or early-Hadrianic (opus mixtum), the present fullery was installed during the reign of Marcus Aurelius (opus latericium).
+The original building is Trajanic or early-Hadrianic (opus mixtum), the fullery was installed during the reign of Marcus Aurelius (opus latericium).

 The northern part of the workshop consists of a large hall, with four very large basins in the floor, 0.90 deep and communicating with one another.
 The hall was reached through a door in the east wall.
 Around the basins is a porticus with a floor of opus spicatum.
 In the piers on the west side are small travertine blocks with square or U-shaped holes, at a height of approximately 2.00.
 In these holes wooden beams were inserted, for hanging out clothes.